 Faraglioni beach (25 minute walk from the hotel)

-Punta Cannone viewing point (25 minute walk from hotel)
+Punta Cannone scenic overlook (25 minute walk from the hotel)

-Natural Arch and Via Pizzolungo (duration of entire walk: 1hour 30 minutes)
+Natural Arch and Via Pizzolungo (1.5 hour walk)

 Marina Piccola (10 minute bus or taxi ride from the Piazzetta)

-Via Tuoro and viewing point (10 minute walk from the hotel)
+Via Tuoro and scenic overlook (10 minute walk from the hotel)